 The clean channel of this amp has a two stage two band EQ, providing a great transparent yet warm sound, while the three staged three band EQ dirty channel perfectly covers the distorted and overdriven affairs.

 The amp also packs a digital reverb and an effects loop.
-An all-round great solid state amp that deserves its first place as the best solid state amp currently out there.
+An all-around great solid state amp that deserves its first place as the best solid state amp currently out there.

 Fender Mustang IV V.2